million-coursework/million-coursework/README.md

 1. **Customisation Interface**:Customisation includes the graphical user interface and database operations for ANU staff.
 Good Gui can bring a better user experience.
 Our job is to improve the existing user interface and add customisation features.
 2. **CRUD**:Create, read, update, and delete (CRUD) are the four basic functions for this website.
 The website will read the data from the database and provide the information the user needs.These functions are the basis of access control system.
 3. **Access control**: Access control allow anu staffs to login into the website and change course information.
 Website administrators can also modify the database by using this system.
-4. **Copy and paste functions**: Copy and paste functions are advanced functions for the website.
+4. **Copy function**: Copy function is advanced function for the website.
 ANU staff can copy existing timetable from other degree or template.
-These function can help staff manage the system more efficient.
+This function can help ANU staff manage the system more efficient.
 5. **Bug fixing**: There are some bugs in the website.
 For example,  in some situations, the website will generate incomplete timetable.
 Our job is to fix these bugs.

 ## Project Schedule